Ragasiya Snehithane: Plot

-After graduating from college, Vasanth (Vasanth), Vijay (Vijayraj), Arun (Prakash) and Karthik (Kandan) have decided to stay in their rented house in Chennai while their friend Sakthi (Sriram) returns to his native village.
-Vasanth's girlfriend Jennifer (Lakshmi Rai) then comes to live with them.
+After graduating from college, Vasanth, Vijay, Arun and Karthik have decided to stay in their rented house in Chennai while their friend Sakthi returns to his native village.
+Vasanth's girlfriend Jennifer then comes to live with them.
 Later, Sakthi returns to the city and begins to behave strangely.
-Meanwhile, the rowdy Jayasurya (Jayasurya) is sought by the police.
-Jennifer, who bumps into Jayasurya at the local market, informs the police, and the police inspector (Charan Raj) arrests Jayasurya.
+Meanwhile, the rowdy Jayasurya is sought by the police.
+Jennifer, who bumps into Jayasurya at the local market, informs the police, and the police inspector arrests Jayasurya.

-The six jobless friends are desperate to find a decent job and decide to steal from a minister (Sethu Vinayagam) who had black money.
-Posing as income tax officers, they conduct a surprise raid at the minister's house during his absence and secretly rob 30 crores of rupees.
+The six jobless friends are desperate to find a decent job and decide to steal from a minister who had black money.
+Posing as income tax officers, they conduct a surprise raid at the minister's house during his absence and secretly rob ₹30 crore.
 The minister then finds out the identities of the robbers.
-Meanwhile, Jayasurya escapes from jail with the help of the corrupt sub-inspector Shankar (Mahanadi Shankar), and the minister gives Jayasurya the mission of killing the six people.
+Meanwhile, Jayasurya escapes from jail with the help of the corrupt sub-inspector Shankar, and the minister gives Jayasurya the mission of killing the six people.

 The friends are now hiding in a forest near Talakonam waterfalls.
 Jayasurya, who eventually finds their place, attacks Sakthi when he was swimming alone in the falls.
 Later that night, the five friends find Sakthi's wounded body.
 Upset by the demise of their friend, they bury him with his share of the stolen money.
 Thereafter, Karthik, Arun, and Vijay are mysteriously murdered one by one.
 The killer turns out to be Sakthi.

-In the past, Sakthi and his sister (Hemalatha) were ill-treated by their greedy stepmother (Gowthami Vembunathan).
+In the past, Sakthi and his sister were ill-treated by their greedy stepmother.
 His sister had to prostitute herself to pay his college fees.
 When he returned to his native village, Sakthi found his sister having sex with another man and was shocked.
 Sakthi later killed the man and slowly turned into a psychopath who could do anything for money.
 In the forest, Sakthi faked his own death with the help of Jayasurya.
 He then killed Jayasurya and started killing his friends one by one.

 Sakthi finally murders Jennifer and then reveals everything to the lone survivor Vasanth.
 In the meantime, Shankar comes to the forest with Sakthi's sister in order to steal their money.
 During the fight, Sakthi manages to kill Shankar, and his sister tries to convince him to stop his killing rampage.
 Sakthi, who is in a psychotic state, does not listen to her and tries to kill Vasanth.
 Sakthi's sister has no other choice but to kill Sakthi.